Indatus/Android-SwipeControl/README.md

 ## Importing Using Android Studio and Gradle

 Using Gradle is the easiest way to incorporate this into your project.
-Add the following lines inside your `build.gradle` after importing the as a module:
+Add the following lines inside your `build.gradle` after importing this as a module:

 ````
 dependencies {